 Kim was perhaps the biggest surprise of the 2015-16 season.
 He started the season well, like many rookies seem to do, but unlike most rookies, he got hot in the middle of summer.
 A crushing loss in a playoff at the Barbasol Championship didn't deter Kim at all as he picked-up his first PGA Tour win just a month later at the Wyndham Championship.
 The jury is still out on Kim, it's way too early to tell if he's for real or just a two-month aberration.
 As such, he's not a good salary cap option this season.
 In draft leagues he should go in the fourth or fifth round.

 Kim, who also began his journey at pre-qualifying, finished in the Top 25 and ties (he tied for 20th, to be exact) at Q-School to earn his PGA TOUR card for 2013.
 The only problem here?
 He doesn’t turn 18 until June 28, and minors are not eligible for official PGA TOUR membership.
 This bad break of sorts is especially more penal in 2013, when the PGA TOUR has a truncated schedule that will limit playing opportunities for all.
 He can only get sponsor’s exemptions and attempt to Monday qualify into events until June 28 and once that day passes, he’ll be placed at the bottom of the Reshuffle List.
 He will really need to play well in the limited opportunities he’ll get to keep his PGA TOUR card for 2013-2014.

 More Fantasy News

-Kim fired a five-under 66 in the final round of the Genesis Open to surge into solo third place.
+Kim fired a bogey-free six-under 64 in the final round of the Wyndham Championship to pick up a solo fifth placed finish.